Article originally published January 13, 2017, several updates appear below:

 “I walked into the vet’s office and met Michelle, and was greeted with a big hug and a sincere ‘thank you’ for coming,” Dawn said.
 “We were shuffled into the exam room where they brought the sweet dog in.
 I laid down on the floor with the dog and just pet her gently.
 The vet explained that the dog appeared to have been on the run for a while, noting that she had a lot of loose skin on her topline, which was indicative of weight decline.
 She then noted that they could see trash and other debris in her intestines on the X-ray, so it was evident that was her diet, as of late, to keep from going hungry.
 Being told this just broke my heart!”

-Lucky Lab Rescue and Adoption is working with the vet’s office to figure out what the next steps will be for Jenna and if she will need surgery.
+Lucky Lab Rescue and Adoption is working with the vet’s office to determine the next steps for Jenna and whether she will need surgery.

 And if you’re asking: How does Jenna, with her terrible injuries, get around?
-Dawn’s boyfriend, Paul Nagy, “Macgyvered” a Container Store laundry cart and buckled a life vest around it and voila: A mobile dog rehab cart to help Jenna get outside to potty.
+Dawn’s boyfriend “Macgyvered” a Container Store laundry cart and buckled a life vest around it, and voila: A mobile dog rehab cart to help Jenna get outside to potty.

-Everyone in this story made huge sacrifices for Jenna, Michelle said she knows it was all worth it, “It’s her soul, you can tell she has a sweet soul.”
+Everyone in this story made enormous sacrifices for Jenna.
+Michelle said she knows it was all worth it.
+“It’s her soul, you can tell she has a sweet soul.”

 UPDATE, January 24, 2017: Jenna walks!
 After spending a couple weeks off her feet, on the mend, being assisted with her home made doggie moving cart, Jenna is walking on her own.
 She's not just walking, her tail is wagging and full of joy.
 The vets are watching her recovery and are deciding if she may need surgery.